-The Proposer believes that the change will make the REP more cost reflective, and alleviate any potential distortion of the Mandatory Frequency Response (MFR) market.
+The Proposer believes that the change will make the REP more cost reflective and alleviate any potential distortion of the Mandatory Frequency Response (MFR) market.

-Cost of implementing CMP300 would be negligible should implementation be aligned with the delivery of a new settlements system (~April 2022).
+Cost of implementing CMP300 would be negligible should implementation be aligned with the delivery of Release 21 of a new settlements system ~ end 2022.